Jwesley11/100-days-of-code/log.md

 **Thoughts:** Right now I'm having an issue displaying the articles on each of the markers.
 I somehow need to implement jQuery so that on 'click' the markers will display the info of the articles function.
 I need to look into accessing the data in a JSON response.
 Spent a while reading about it today and should have a better grasp on it tomorrow hopefully.

 **Link to work:** Everything is available in the CS50 IDE for right now.
 May start updating files individually.
 Not sure how that will work moving forward.

+### Day 5: October 2, 2018

+**Today's Progress**: Huge day today on the Mashup problem.
+Managed to finish everything up.
+Implemented a custom marker for the cities on the map.
+Created list of articles that populate upon interacting with a marker.
+All systems go.

+**Thoughts:** On to the final week of the CS50 coursework.
+The final thing left to do for the course now is the final project, which I'm not really sure what that should be.
+I think what I'd like to do is start moving forward with my learning so that I'm not dragging my feet trying to come up with a project.

+**Link to work:** Everything is available in the CS50 IDE for right now.
+May start updating files individually.
+Not sure how that will work moving forward.